cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-ATV OPERATIONS ROPS SUPPORT-EN.md

 # Context

-CS Group responsabilities for ATV mission team support are as follows:
+CS Group responsabilities for ATV Mission team support are as follows:
-* Operations support
+* Support for operations

 ![Main Picture](Project-CNES-ATV OPERATIONS ROPS SUPPORT-EN pict 1.png)

 The features are as follows:
-* Training Instructor: Preparation of tests, scenario creation, drafting of plans and monitoring, support to the ESA for the preparation of simulations
+* Training instructor: preparation of tests, creation of scenario, drafting of plans and follow -up, support for ESA for the preparation of simulations
 * Interface with FDS teams
-* Planner: Preparation of the flight plan, verification of its consistency and transmission to the teams
+* Planner: preparation of the flight plan, verification of its consistency and transmission to the teams
-* Operation Manager: real-time coordination of operations in accordance with the flight plan, management of operational contingencies; interface with partners
+* Operation Manager: real -time coordination of operations in accordance with the flight plan, management of operational contingencies; Interface with partners

 # Project implementation

 The project objectives are as follows:
-* Operations support within the ATV team
+* Support for operations within the ATV team
-* Operational Pre-Qualification Phases, Operational Qualification and ATV operations
+* Operational pre-qualification phases, operational qualification and ATV operations
-* Support to the Mission team for the roles of Training Instructor, Planner, Operation Manager
+* Support to the Mission team for the training roles Instructor, Planner, Operation Manager

 The processes for carrying out the project are:
 * Support Team